vplesko/OrbLang/docs/references/reference_orb_operators_nonunary.md

     = r (+ r \{ += ,x 1; });
 ```

-If `op` is `+`, `-`, `*`, or `<<` and the operands are signed integers, any overflowing will result in undefined behaviour.
-If the operands are unsigned integers, overflowing will cause the result to wrap around the limits of representable value ranges.
+If operands are integers (signed or unsigned), overflowing will cause the result to wrap around the limits of representable value ranges for their type.

 `::bare` on `op` when it is `+` and operands are of type `id` results in a new `id` being the concatenation of the identifier values of the left and right-hand side operand.
 This value is not guaranteed to be unique to the pairing of those two operand values.